orduek/orduek.github.io/_pages/about.md

 We are currently seeking enthusiastic and driven individuals for graduate and post-doctoral positions.
 If you are intrigued by the interdisciplinary convergence of Epidemiology, Psychology, and Neuroscience, we encourage you to reach out to us.

 ## Schedule a meeting to hear more
-[Schedule here](https://outlook.office365.com/owa/calendar/PeronsalMeetings@bgu.ac.il/bookings/)
+If you'd like to hear more and chat (viz Zoom or Teams), feel free to schedule a meeting [Schedule here](https://outlook.office365.com/owa/calendar/PeronsalMeetings@bgu.ac.il/bookings/)